codingMustache/codingMustache/README.md

 ## Joke of the Day

-Where do you take someone who has been injured in a Peek-a-boo accident?
-To the I.C.U.
+What do you call a cow on a trampoline?
+A milk shake!

 ## Daily Trivia

-What does RAID stand for?
+How many bits make up the significand portion of a single precision floating point number?
- 1. Redundant Array of Independent Disks
+ 1. 8
- 2. Randomized Abstract Identification Description
+ 2. 53
- 3. Rapid Access for Indexed Devices
+ 3. 23
- 4. Range of Applications with Identical Designs
+ 4. 15

 <details>
   <summary>Answer</summary>
-  Redundant Array of Independent Disks
+  23
 </details>